 Prenatal Yoga class is open to new and experienced yoga students.
 Each week will start by checking in with how each individual is feeling, allowing students to get to know the others the class.
 The series will teach modifications of poses throughout the pregnancy while building strength, maintaining flexibility, reducing stress and building confidence.
 The poses and breath work will help one learn how to ease discomfort, prepare for labor and childbirth.
 Prenatal classes are suitable for all trimesters.
 These are typically offered as a series so please check under events/workshops for schedule.
 Check our Workshop schedule for dates.
 This is only run as a series and not as a regularly scheduled class.

-Restorative Yin class will include a relaxing seated sequence ending with restorative postures.
+Restorative Yin Yoga will include a relaxing seated sequence ending with restorative postures.
 Using long, passive holds to work on the deep, dense connective tissues of the body, this deep, passive, internally-focused practice settles you into poses that can increase flexibility, restore and rehabilitate the joints and muscles, and teach the body to surrender and the mind to quiet.
 The body is completely supported in each pose mirroring the stretches in an active vinyasa yoga class but in a passive and relaxing manner.
 All levels welcome.

 ** Note our heated classes are heated to approximately 90-95 degrees.